m-smiff/uk_academic_calendar/README.md

 - Further granularity around the 'teachable', and inversely, 'unteachable' days within a term (e.g. adding bank holidays/inset days etc)
 - Considering the above, implementation of e.g., `#teachable_days` and `#non_teachable_days` returning sorted sets of applicable dates
 - Setting of 'contexts' so terms understand what dates to apply for a given 'context' (e.g. a particular local authority)

-## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/uk_academic_calendar.

 ## License